SixArm/consulting-agreement/README.md

 ### Force Majeure Excuse

-The expression "force majeure excuse" shall mean a force majeure event that renders performance by one or more of the parties impracticable or impossible, and shall not mean anything that merely delays or hinders fulfillment of the Agreement, and shall not mean exemption from liability for violation of monetary payment obligations of the Agreement.
+The expression "force majeure excuse" shall mean a force majeure event that renders performance by one or more of the parties impracticable or impossible because the event is the effective cause of the non-performance.

+The expression "force majeure excuse" shall not mean anything that merely delays or hinders fulfillment of the Agreement, and shall not mean exemption from liability for violation of monetary payment obligations of the Agreement.

 ## 3. Documents